amnn/codefirst-girls-ruby-notes/_sessions/sending_emails.md

 ---
-title: Using external APIs
+title: Sending emails
 topics:
-  - Sending emails using Mandrill
+  - Sending emails using Mailgun
   - Build a simple sign-up form which will trigger an email send via our Sinatra app
+sections:
+  - intro
+  - setup
 ---